-Handling the Peer-Review Process: We are committed to bridge all components of peer-review process for delivery of quality publications and benefiting researchers.
-Our all advertisements, language service, special service, or other commercial interests shall not affect the decision of the editors and reviewers.
+Handling the Peer-Review Process: Our journals are committed to execute a sound and robust peer-review process and intensive qualitative editing process for delivery of quality publications.
+Varied advertisements, language service, special service, or other commercial interests shall not affect the decision of the editors and reviewers.

-Article Withdrawal and Corrections to the Record: The published articles should be considered for withdrawal if proven to be plagiarised, presenting fake, duplicate or fraudulent data, or showing clear evidences of infringements of ethical codes.
-Such articles (html, pdf, xml, epub, zip) will be replaced by the content stating the withdrawal of the manuscripts.
-Minor errors such as typos, textual changes, or clearer statements on the existing contents will be published as corrections.
+Article Withdrawal and Corrections to the Record: If an article is found plagiarised having fake, duplicate or fraudulent data, or showing clear evidence of infringements of ethical codes, the published articles may be considered for withdrawal.
+The unpublished article is summarily rejected in such cases.
+Such articles (html, pdf, xml, zip) can be replaced by the content stating the withdrawal of the manuscripts.
+Minor errors such as typos, textual changes, or clearer statements on the existing contents can be corrected and published as corrections.

-Integrity and Quality of Services: We will ensure that all contents are confidential before publication, meeting standard of archiving and abstracting and timely publication of the accepted manuscripts.
+Integrity and Quality of Services: Despite very transparent modes, we ensure that all contents of a paper are strictly confidential before publication, meeting standard of archiving and abstracting and timely publication of the accepted manuscripts.

-Publication Ethics Statement: Publication of scientific contents is meticulous, methodical and comprehensive processes that involve good ethical and managerial practices.
-The Grassroots Institute and respective journals take the responsibility to ensure that a rigorous peer-review has been performed, and strict ethical policies and standards are observed for presented manuscripts.
-In cases of plagiarism, fraudulent data, inappropriate authorship credit, and similar, respective journals handle these misconducts very seriously and our editors are trained to proceed in such cases with a zero-tolerance policy.
+Publication Ethics Statement: In our journals, publication of scientific contents is meticulous, methodical and comprehensive processes that involve fully ethical and qualitative managerial practices.
+The Grassroots Institute and respective journals take the responsibility to ensure that a rigorous peer-review has been performed, and intensive editorial process is executed, and strict ethical policies and standards are observed for manuscript handling.
+In cases of plagiarism, fraudulent data, inappropriate authorship credit, and similar anomalies, respective journals handle these misconducts very seriously and our Editors are trained to proceed in such cases with a zero-tolerance policy.
 To effectively maintain high publication standards, The Grassroots Institute strives to work with editors, authors, peer-reviewers and copy editors on one-to-one bases.
-To ensure that submitted contents are original and are not duplicated from previous publications, we use Turnitin, iThenticate or Grammarly on every published article.
 The publication ethics, attributed to all journals of The Grassroots Institute, are based on the guidelines of Committee on Publication Ethics (COPE) Code of Conduct.
 Our all journals follow COPE standards for publication ethics.

-Plagiarism includes copying text, ideas, images, or data from another source, even from your own publications, without giving any credit to the original source.
-Reuse of text that is copied from another source must be between quotes and the original source must be cited.
-If a study's design or the manuscript's structure or language has been inspired by previous works, these works must be explicitly cited.
-If plagiarism is detected during the peer review process, the manuscript may be rejected.
-If plagiarism is detected after publication, we may publish a correction or retract the paper.
+What is ‘plagiarism’?
+The plagiarism includes copying text, ideas, images, or data from another source, even from your own publications, without giving any credit to the original source.
+It is essential to cite the source if text is reused or copied from another source.
+The reused text must be between quotes and the original source must be cited.
+In case, a study's design or the manuscript's structure or language is inspired by previous works, such works need to be explicitly cited.
+Please note that if plagiarism is detected during the peer review process, the manuscript may be rejected.
+If plagiarism is detected after publication, we need to publish a correction or retract the paper.

 Irregular manipulation in images includes: 1) introduction, enhancement, moving, or removing features from the original image; 2) grouping of images that should obviously be presented separately (e.g., from different parts of the same gel, or from different gels); or 3) modifying the contrast, brightness or color balance to obscure, eliminate or enhance some information.
 If irregular image manipulation is identified and confirmed during the peer review process, we may reject the manuscript.